kaivalyamulugu/Power-BI-Portfolio/Amazon-Sales-Dashboard/README.md

 - Top 5 Products by Revenue
 - Bottom 5 Products by Revenue
-- Monthly Revenue Trend
-- Monthly Profit Trend
+- Monthly Revenue and Profit Trend

 ---